Do you have any queries?

 50+ booked in last 3 days

 Allergies usually result when a person reacts to environmental elements that are typically safe for most people.
 The allergy-causing elements are called allergens.
 Allergens are present in dust particles, animals, pollen, insects, ticks, mould, food, and some drugs.
-An allergy is a material producing the reaction.
 The body creates the antibody immunoglobin E (IgE) in the event of an allergic reaction.

 Using the ImmunoCAP method, the Allergy-GIT panel test analyses the body's reactivity to 32 commonly ingested food items for food allergies.
 The source of the allergy or allergies is identified using the results, and the appropriate course of therapy is chosen.
 Additionally, the IgE levels specific to each allergen are measured.